4. Doctoral Degrees

 4.4.8 Oral Defense Preparation

-A candidate must register online with Rackham OARD to schedule either an in-person or remote pre-defense meeting at which staff and the candidate review steps to complete the degree.
-The pre-defense meeting must take place at least 10 working days before the oral defense.
-Candidates are encouraged to bring a copy of the dissertation for a format review.
+A candidate must register online with Rackham OARD for a pre-defense review.
+The pre-defense review must take place at least 10 working days before the oral defense.
+Candidates are encouraged to e-mail a copy of the dissertation for a format review.

 Oral defenses are public, and a candidate must provide Rackham OARD with the date, time, and location of the defense so it can be announced publicly.

 As soon as possible but no later than 10 working days before the oral defense, the candidate should distribute copies of the dissertation and abstract to all committee members.
 A committee member who does not receive a copy of the dissertation and abstract at least 10 working days before the defense may ask Rackham OARD for a postponement.

 Committee members should send dissertation evaluations to Rackham OARD at least 3 working days before the oral defense so the entire committee may review the evaluations before the final defense.

 4.4.9 Oral Examination Report and Approval

 The committee chair should submit the Oral Examination Report to Rackham OARD within 48 hours of the oral defense, but no later than the deadline with which the student is working.
 The student should confirm with the chair that the report has been submitted.
 The Certificate of Dissertation Committee Approval must be submitted online by the chair no later than the deadline with which the student is working (section 4.4.13).

 Any disagreement over the acceptability of a dissertation will be reported to the Dean of the Graduate School, who will act as final arbiter in consultation with the Dissertation Committee members.